jeqcho/caste-bias-gpt-5/README.md

 This repo evaluates GPT-5 and ChatGPT-4o on Indian-BhED.
 See [Indian-BhED paper](https://arxiv.org/abs/2309.08573).

-TLDR: view the eval runs [here](https://chojeq.com/caste-bias-gpt-5/) and the results CSV [here](https://github.com/jeqcho/caste-bias-gpt-5/blob/main/indian_bhed/results/).
+TLDR: view the results CSV [here](https://github.com/jeqcho/caste-bias-gpt-5/blob/main/indian_bhed/results/).
 See the comparison doc [here](https://github.com/jeqcho/caste-bias-gpt-5/blob/main/gpt5-comparison.md/).
+See bottom of the doc to view the eval run logs.

 ## Usage